SiqiLIU7/mi-web-docker/README.md

 # Usage
 ## Install
 Note: 1.
 Only support Ubuntu.
 Will support more OS in the future.
-2. Please make sure the ports 8080, 8443 and 8306 are not occupied by other processes before installation.
+2. Please make sure ports 8080, 8443 and 8306 in your host are not occupied by other processes before installation.
 ```
 $ sudo groupadd docker
 $ sudo gpasswd -a $USER docker